railsuser2014/openobject-doc-book-en/6/6_16_Sales/6_16_Sales_pricing.rst

 * For all other products, the resale conditions are unchanged.

-The list price for TinAtwo, called ``TinAtwo contract`` , contains two rules:
+The sale price for TinAtwo, called ``TinAtwo contract`` , contains two rules:

        #. \ ``Toshibishi portable``\  :